 For making cold brew with a more traditional method such that toddy system, I would usually recommend a coarse grind, however with an Aeropress , set it to medium coarse, (between drip coffee and French Press grind size) then using a manual or electric burr grinder grind the coffee

-If you are using the cap and filter that comes with the Aeropress, you will need to use the inverted method.
-This means the plunger is on the bottom and brewing vessel on top.
-Once you have it set up, the pour the ground coffee aeropress
+Inverted simply means putting the plunger on the bottom and brewing vessel on top.
+Once you have it set up looking like the photo above, pour the ground coffee into your Aeropress

 Put the inverted aeropress on the scale and pour in 210 grams of room temperature filtered water.
 You do not want to use hot water as this will accelerate the brewing process and give you unwanted flavors.
 Stir the coffee gently to make sure all the grounds have been saturated with the water